Unity-Technologies/DOTSSample/README.md

 ## A few remarks on multiplayer testing

 * If you want to use the editor as either a client or a server, the Multiplayer > PlayMode Tools window can be used.
-By default entering play mode will run a client and a server world.
+By default entering playmode will run a client and a server world.

 * As an example, you can launch a standalone server.
 Then in the editor in the PlayMode tools select Client and type `127.0.0.1` as the server it should connect to.
 When you enter